pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

 You can download test data from `s3://freesurfer-annex/infant/test/smoke/mprage.nii.gz`.
 This is data is from [`[1]`](https://pubmed.ncbi.nlm.nih.gov/25741260/), and has been defaced using [pydeface](https://github.com/poldracklab/pydeface) (the container `poldracklab/pydeface:37-2e0c2d`)

 In order to run the infant pipeline, the input data must be in a subfolder of the FreeSurfer's subject directory.
 The name of this subfolder is the subject's name.
-Inside this subfolder should be a single file named `mprage.mgz`
+Inside this subfolder should be a single file named `mprage.nii.gz`

 Let's setup this directory structure outside of the container and set some environment variables to help manage things.
 Let's define the FreeSurfer subject's directory outside the container as `$HOME/fs-subjects`.
 Inside the container, the subject's directory defaults to `/ext/fs-subjects`.
 This can be changed at runtime (e.g `docker run -e SUBJECTS_DIR=/ext/foo..`) however we will use the default.
 The other two pieces of information the pipeline needs is the subject's name (`smoke-test`) as well as the age of the subject in months (`18`)